DCC-UAB/dlnn-project_ia-group_05/Pixtales/Image_captioning/README.md

 For correct usage, we want to execute the `app.py` file from the previous directory of the app folder, in this case from Image_captioning because of how the directories are implemented in the code.
 Otherwise if facing problems with directories, all the directories that must be changed for proper working are in the `app.py` file.

 Also it can happen that the port where the web has to be located is already used, some warning saying so will show up.
 To solve this issue just go ahead to the very last line of code of the `app.py` and change the port variable to change the port where the web will be alocated.

+If for some reason the app provided here does not work, try downloading the app from the [google drive](https://drive.google.com/drive/folders/19pBiWG4_G3fbP5SOmNv2oCtIgJYS2QBd?usp=sharing) (The checkpoint is already on the folder).

 ## QUANTITATIVE and QUALITATIVE ANALYSIS